-Millions of small business owners rely on QuickBooks Desktop to handle their accounting tasks.
-If you’re reading this, then you’re one of those people … or maybe you’re shopping your software options and are ready to sign up for QuickBooks.
-No matter what the case, QuickBooks is a leader in the industry because of its feature-packed software, which helps you balance the books, track expenses, and even pay your employees.
+QuickBooks is a leader in the accounting industry because of its feature-packed software, which helps you balance the books, track expenses, and even pay your employees.

 One of the standout features of QuickBooks Desktop is its payroll.
 This software makes it quick and easy to pay your employees on time each pay period while providing adding benefits to you such as calculating payroll taxes and even filling out tax forms.

 Unfortunately, though, the purchase of your license or the monthly subscription fee for QuickBooks Desktop doesn’t include payroll.
-QuickBooks Payroll is an add-on that costs an additional fee.
-Depending on the plan you choose, you’ll pay $29/month – $109/month plus an additional $2/month per employee (either per paycheck or per month, based on your chosen plan).
+QuickBooks Enhanced Payroll is an add-on that costs an additional $50/month + $2/month per employee.
+You can pay for a year in advance and receive a discounted rate of $500/year + $2/month per employee.
 The good news, though, is that you may be able to give QuickBooks Payroll a test drive through a 30-day free trial before you make the commitment.
 You may also qualify for discounts, which are available through the QuickBooks Payroll website.

 In this guide, we’ll walk you through all of the steps to get your payroll off the ground in QuickBooks Desktop, from helping you gather the proper documentation to submitting your first payroll successfully.
 Ready to pay your employees?
 Let’s get started with QuickBooks Payroll.